 The choir’s repertoire spans over six centuries and is characterised particularly by the use of Plainsong, English and European Renaissance polyphony and music of the Anglican choral revival from the past 150 years.

 Music Scholarships have been offered for several years for a small number of keen school or University students.
-Despite current financial difficulties, we may have one or two Scholarships for strong, committed singers.
-[Auditions (Sopranos & Basses especially needed) usually take place during September; but new singers are always welcome to contact us for details.
+We may have one or two Scholarships for strong, committed singers.
+Auditions (Sopranos & Basses currently especially needed) usually take place during September; but new singers are always welcome to contact us for details.

 You are warmly welcomed to join us to sing or to listen.
 To support music at St Michael’s, click here to make a donation.